 - United States-Mexico-Canada Agreement

-This session ideal for anyone interested in opening their own business and expanding it on a global scale as an entrepreneur.
+This session is ideal for anyone interested in opening their own business and expanding it globally as an entrepreneur.

-People are welcome to attend the webinar virtually or in-person, depending upon their availability.
+Depending upon availability, people are welcome to attend the webinar virtually or in person.

 Register for the webinar here.